open-austin/indigent-defense-stats/README.md

-## Typer Technologies Odyssey County Records Scraper
+## Tyler Technologies Odyssey County Records Scraper

-This is a scraper to collect and process public case records from the [Hayes County Criminal Records](http://public.co.hays.tx.us/) database.
+This is a scraper to collect and process public case records from the Tyler Technologies Odyssey County Records system.
 The intention is to gain insight and advocate for defendant's rights.

 Supported portals:
 - http://public.co.hays.tx.us/